Run a Minecraft Server with Multicraft

 This article is for those looking for a detailed and clear guide on how to run a Minecraft Server with Multicraft.

-Also, Multicraft must be installed on the server, and Spigot must be updated.
+IMPORTANTMulticraft must be installed on the server, and Spigot must be updated to the latest version.

 Open the Multicraft control panel and click on the “Login” button.